Shira-3749/jquery-scrollwatch/README.markdown

 # ScrollWatch

-jQuery plugin to determine active sections on the page based on current viewport and scrolling position.
+jQuery plugin used to determine active sections on the page based on current viewport and scrolling position.

 ## Demo